the-magnificents/jupyterlite/slides.md

 # **Contents**
 1. Introduction to JupyterLite
 2. Discuss use cases and alternatives
-3. Set up JupyterLite instance on GitHub
+3. Set up a JupyterLite instance on GitHub
 4. Configuring Jupyterlite
 5. Embed jupyterlite in documentation